Nancy Drew: Nancy Drew (1995 TV series)

 The second Nancy Drew series, Nancy Drew aired in first-run syndication from September to December 1995.
 Produced by Nelvana, Tracy Ryan starred as Nancy Drew, who is now a 21-year-old criminology student, moving to New York City and living in an upscale apartment complex called the "Callisto".
-Nancy solved various mysteries with Bess (Jhene Erwin), a gossip columnist at The Rag, and George (Joy Tanner), a mail carrier and amateur filmmaker.
-Scott Speedman recurred as Ned Nickerson, who works on charity missions in Africa.
+Nancy solves various mysteries with Bess (Jhene Erwin), a gossip columnist at The Rag, and George (Joy Tanner), a mail carrier and amateur filmmaker.
+Scott Speedman recurs as Ned Nickerson, who works on charity missions in Africa.
 This Nancy Drew series was again partnered with a series based on The Hardy Boys, with Ryan appearing in two episodes of the latter series as Nancy.

-The series was based on The Nancy Drew Files series, and the three stars were used on several of the series' covers to promote the show.
-Both shows were cancelled midway through their first seasons due to low ratings; the poorly syndicated half-hour shows aired in a slot outside of prime time on the newly launched The WB and UPN networks.
+The show was based on The Nancy Drew Files series, and the three stars were used on several of the series' covers to promote the show.
+Both shows were cancelled midway through their first seasons due to low ratings.
+The poorly-syndicated half-hour shows aired in a slot outside of prime time on the newly launched The WB and UPN networks.
 The entire series has since been released on DVD, and has appeared on several online streaming sites, including the Retro Rerun YouTube channel.